What trends is Procurement Heads seeing in the interim procurement and supply chain world?

 Interims don’t, therefore, have to sort out hotel accommodation and travel expenses.

 I think as a consequence, there has been a correction sometimes in the day rates that are being offered and also when you’re doing on a state of works the amount of budget that is there for approved for hire.

 But I think more generally it means that people can look at a candidate pool that is more UK and Europe-wide based on skill rather than on geography.

 What’s happening in the interim market and what do we anticipate in the next 6-12 months?

 I think the key thing that is happening in the market at the moment, as we get away from April 1 and the changes in IR35, is that the profile of organisations and their risk needs is changing significantly.

-As we all start to understand IR35 a little bit more and the risks entailed within it, so the market is opening up a little bit more.
+As we all start to understand IR35 a little bit more and the risks entailed with it, so the market is opening up a little bit more.

 What do we anticipate seeing?
 I think an increased demand and continue in that increase in demand.

-At the moment, there is still quite a heavy bias to permanent hiring, but I think that as confidence in the market returns we will see more interim hiring continue.
+At the moment, there is still quite a heavy bias toward permanent hiring, but I think that as confidence in the market returns we will see more interim hiring continue.